agl-alexglopez/ccc/README.md

     struct id const *const rhs = cmp.any_type_rhs;
     return (lhs->id > rhs->id) - (lhs->id < rhs->id);
 }

+int main (void)
+{
+    static ccc_doubly_linked_list id_list
+        = ccc_dll_init(id_list, struct id, id_elem, id_cmp, NULL, NULL);
+    /* ...fill list... */
+    struct id *front = ccc_dll_front(&id_list);
+    struct id *new_id = generate_id();
+    struct id *new_front = ccc_dll_push_front(&id_list, &new_id->id_elem);
+}
 ```

 Internally the containers will remember the offsets of the provided elements within the user struct wrapping the intruder.
 Then, the contract of the interface is simpler: provide a handle to the container and receive your type in return.
 The user takes on less complexity overall by providing a slightly more detailed initialization.
+If the container does not require intrusive elements than this is not a concern to begin with.
+However, this ensures consistency across return values to access user types for intrusive and non-intrusive containers: a reference to the user type is always returned.

 ### Rust's Entry Interface

-Rust has solid interfaces for associative containers, largely due to the Entry API/Interface.
+Rust has solid interfaces for associative containers, largely due to the Entry Interface.
 In the C Container Collection the core of all associative containers is inspired by the Entry Interface (these versions are found in `ccc/traits.h` but specific names, behaviors, and parameters can be read in each container's header).

 - `ccc_entry(container_ptr, key_ptr...)` - Obtains an entry, a view into an Occupied or Vacant user type stored in the container.
 - `ccc_and_modify(entry_ptr, mod_fn)` - Modify an occupied entry with a callback.